• Recipe Index

 Equipment

 Not too much.
-An electric steamer or one of those foldable steamer baskets that you can put in a saucepan for steaming the asparagus, a saucepan for boiling the eggs and a small serving dish to serve it in!
+An electric steamer or one of those foldable steamer baskets that you put in a saucepan for steaming the asparagus, a saucepan for boiling the eggs and a small serving dish to serve it in!

 Ingredients